 Each of Shikokutessera, Maxdeka, Shikoku and Glovertwo entered into a sale and leaseback agreement in November 2019, with third party companies, subsidiaries of a financial institution, regarding the respective vessel owned by the relevant subsidiary.
 The proceeds from each of these agreements were used to fully prepay the amount outstanding under previous credit facilities secured by the respective vessels and for general corporate purposes.
 Under these agreements, the respective vessel was sold and leased back on a bareboat charter basis, in the case of the vessel owned by Shikokutessera for a period of 8 years, and in the case of the other three vessels for seven and a half years.
-Each respective subsidiary holds an option to purchase back its respective vessel five years and nine months after the commencement of the respective bareboat charter.
+Each respective bareboat charter.
 The sale and leaseback agreements include onerous provisions for the relevant subsidiaries in the event that such options are not exercised.
 The Company has verbally committed to exercise this purchase option for all four vessels.
 In view of this commitment and the onerous provisions if the options are not exercised, the Company has assessed that these transactions be recorded as financing transactions.